Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 Risiko-basierte Conditional Access Policies

 Abschliessend sprach Oliver über risiko-basierte Conditional Access Policies, die es Unternehmen ermöglichen, den Zugriff flexibler und sicherer zu gestalten.
-Jedoch benötigt dies eine zusätzliche Entra ID Lizenz, nämlich die P2.
-Die Investition dieser Lizenz macht jedoch auch im KMU-Umfeld Sinn.
+Allerdings benötigt dies eine zusätzliche Entra ID Lizenz, nämlich die P2.
+Dennoch macht die Investition in diese Lizenz auch im KMU-Umfeld Sinn.

 Fazit und Ausblick